Frequently Asked Questions

 - When your child is struggling in school despite school-based and/or home-based support.

-- Your child has suffered a brain injury or illness that impacts his/her cognitive development
+- Your child has suffered a brain injury or illness that impacts cognitive development, learning and/pr social-emotional adjustment

 What is involved in having my child tested?

-- Observation of your child in his/her classroom may be included as part of the evaluation
+- Observation of your child in their classroom may be included in the evaluation.

-Dr. Gilbert does not accept insurance directly but will assist in facilitating patient reimbursement for the testing.
-Many health insurance companies will reimburse partially for a neuropsychological evaluation and patients are encouraged to submit their bills to their carriers.
-A flat fee for each evaluation is presented at the outset and payment is expected at the time of service.
+Dr. Gilbert does not accept insurance.
+However, many health insurance companies will partially reimburse patients for a neuropsychological evaluation.
+Patients will be provided with a superbill that can be submitted to their insurance carriers for consideration of reimbursement.
+Prior to the assessment, a flat fee for each evaluation is presented, and payment is expected at the time of service.